Helioviewer-Project/JHelioviewer-SWHV/docs/image-buffer-cache.md

 The cache was centralized at the same time.
 Decoded image caches that had been local to `J2KView` and `URIView` now share `ImageBufferCache`, making the memory budget global and measurable.
-The tradeoff is that eviction has to respect data that may already have left the cache but has not yet reached its final owner on the EDT.
+The tradeoff is that eviction has to respect image data that is still retained by layer state or already uploaded/rendering state.

-The cleanup contract is mainly about that handoff window.
-A buffer can leave the cache, be queued toward the EDT, and only later be accepted by layer/rendering state.
-During that interval, cache eviction may happen, but explicit native cleanup must not.

 ## Decode Paths